AMI-system/ami_setup/README.md

 *Date: December 2023*

-To setup Bluetooth connectivity for your Ami-Trap, clone/copy this repository and run:
+To setup Bluetooth connectivity for your Ami-Trap, clone/copy this repository to your Ami-Trap and run:

 ```bash
 sudo ./install.sh